-Is it illegal to sleep in my car?
+Is it illegal to sleep in your car?

-Can I legally sleep in my car?
+Can you legally sleep in your car?

 - You must be safely parked, and not in violation of any parking restrictions

-- You mustn’t be above the drink drive limit or under the influence of drugs.
+- You mustn’t be above the drink drive limit or under the influence of drugs

-It’s where you stop that’s key.
+When it comes to sleeping in your car, it’s where you stop that’s key.
 You need to make sure that you’re parked legally, in a safe place, and that you’re not breaking any parking restrictions.

 Where can I sleep in my car?